 If you’re like me, you’re probably a stickler for detail.
 This can however eat up valuable time and money, so I’ve learned that it’s usually better to get a product out there as soon as you can, learn from it and improve it over time.
 This isn’t an excuse to create crap, but more of a reminder that perfectionism can actually get in the way of designing a great product.

 If you’ve made it this far, I hope you’ve learned a little bit more about me and my journey as a designer.
-If you’ve got any questions or want to stay in touch, please follow me on Twitter for daily design news, tips, tools and inspiration.
+If you’ve got any questions or want to stay in touch, please follow me on Twitter for design tips, news, tools and inspiration.